ionos-cloud/external-dns-ionos-webhook/README.md

         secretKeyRef:
           name: ionos-credentials
           key: api-key
-    - name: SERVER_HOST
-      value: "0.0.0.0"
+    # The webhook server listens on localhost by default.
+Otherwise, you can set SERVER_HOST.
     - name: SERVER_PORT
-      value: "8080"
+      value: "8888" # default and recommended port for exposing webhook provider EPs
+    # The exposed server listens on all interfaces (0.0.0.0) by default.
+Otherwise, you can set METRICS_HOST.
+    - name: METRICS_PORT
+      value: "8080" # default and recommended port for exposing metrics and health EPs
     - name: IONOS_DEBUG
-      value: "false" # put this to true if you want see details of the http requests
+      value: "false" # change to "true" if you want see details of the http requests
     - name: DRY_RUN
-      value: "true" # set to false to apply changes
+      value: "true" # set to "false" when you want to allow making changes to your DNS resources
+    ports:
+    - containerPort: 8888
+      name: http-webhook
+      hostPort: 8888
+      protocol: TCP
+    - containerPort: 8080
+      name: http-health
+      hostPort: 8080
+      protocol: TCP
     livenessProbe:
       httpGet:
         path: /health
+        port: 8080
     readinessProbe:
       httpGet:
         path: /health
+        port: 8080
 EOF

 # install external-dns with helm
-helm upgrade external-dns-ionos external-dns/external-dns --version 1.15.0 -f external-dns-ionos-values.yaml --install
+helm upgrade external-dns-ionos external-dns/external-dns --version 1.15.1 -f external-dns-ionos-values.yaml --install
 ```

 ### namespaced mode